nsai-uio/SemCloud/README.md

 # SemCloud
 This is the open repository for semantics-enhanced cloud system.

-It contains the open-source ontology SemCloud.
+It contains the ontology SemCloud.

-The SemCloud ontology is developed at University of Oslo in collaboratio wtih Robert Bosch GmbH, open-sourced under the MIT License.
+The SemCloud ontology is developed at University of Oslo in collaboration wtih Robert Bosch GmbH, open-sourced under the MIT License.